scipy-conference/scipy_proceedings/papers/greenfield/scipy2010etcpaper.rst

 importantly, we can test on the same system that is used operationally.
 The cycle of building, delivering, and testing the software now can be done in hours instead of weeks giving us far greater ability to fix problems and add enhancements.
-Django, and our pre-existing tools (matplotlib, pysynphot, pandokia) greatly facilitated this effort.
+Django, and our pre-existing tools (matplotlib, pysynphot) greatly facilitated this effort.
 We will be in a much better position to adapt to JWST ETC requirements.

 There were certainly general lessons to be learned from this experience and